The current delivery of Polynucleotides with Micro needling for practitioners in the United States versus Europe and Asia. By Deborah Winter, RN.

 When these two treatment modalities are employed in tandem, the micro-channels created by microneedling facilitate the penetration of PDRN into the deeper layers of the skin.
 It is important to note that while PDRN injections are approved for use in Europe and are preferred in that context, the FDA has yet to authorize its injectable form in the United States.

-Practitioners in this region primarily rely on microneedling to administer PDRN, which poses particular challenges in the delicate under-eye area due to the proximity of blood vessels to the skin's surface.
-Expertise in needle precision is crucial.
+In this region, practitioners predominantly utilize microneedling to administer PDRN, presenting specific challenges in the delicate under-eye area due to the proximity of blood vessels to the skin's surface.
+Mastery of needle precision is essential, and nano needles while micro needling are employed to delicately access this sensitive region.

-For the past two years, I have dedicated myself to mastering this technique and have traveled back to London multiple times to refine my skills further in preparation for offering this advanced treatment.
+While microneedling has some benefits to injections, a combination of the two techniques would be preferred.
+For the past two years, I have dedicated myself to mastering this technique of injections in the UK and have traveled back to London multiple times to refine my skills further in preparation for offering this advanced treatment.
 I am committed to providing PDRN microneedling services upon FDA approval of Nutrophil, the leading manufacturer from Italy, which will enhance the options available for effective skin rejuvenation.

 Khan, A., Wang, G., Zhou, F., Gong, L., Zhang, J., Qi, L., & Cui, H. (2022).
 Polydeoxyribonucleotide: A promising skin anti-aging agent.
 Chinese Journal of Plastic and Reconstructive Surgery, 4(4), 187-193.